zhangzhenyu13/CSDMetalearningRS/README.md

 # CSDMetalearningRS
 a meta learning based CSD recommender

+The rest of the README is a brief decription for how to use the project, for more detailed information please refer to the SystemInstruction.pdf of our rpoject.

 The DIG is implemented in CompetitionGraph Package.
 The machine learning algorithms and policy model are implemented in ML_Models package.
 For challenge and developer feature encoding and some data preprocessing modules of the system, refer to the DataPre package.